MIDS-scaling-up/v3/week08/lab/Readme.md

 * What is MAP?
 * Was transfer learning used in training?
 * Are you able to see your experiments on wandb?
+* What is the MAP of [Nvidia's SSD300](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/Detection/SSD) recipe?

 ### Part 3.
 Training Yolo v5 on custom data